 The RESS Scheme provides solid financial stability to a renewable project, allowing for more solid private investment by guaranteeing a financial return on investment while simultaneously working to achieve better value for Irish electricity consumers.

-For further information on the RESS process, including the latest auctions and up-to-date details, please click on the following link: https://www.gov.ie/en/publication/36d8d2-renewable-electricity-support-scheme/
+Further information on the RESS process, including the latest auctions and up-to-date information, can be found by clicking on the link below.